khkremer/quisk-k5khk/README.md

 # K5KHK Quisk / antenna-switch customizations

+## Background

+I run Quisk in a "remote head" configuration, but also use it for a local WSJT-X setup.
+My remote head is a custom iOS app.
+To connect my different radios to my one antenna, I use an antenna switch in a reverse configuration, so it's more like a radio switch.
+This antenna/radio switch uses a Raspberry Pi Pico to control the relays and is connected via Node-RED dashboard.
+This custom Quisk radio configuration combines both the remote head and the antenna switch.

 Additions to Quisk (installed as a git checkout at `~/quisk/quisk`).
 Nothing here modifies tracked Quisk source, so the Quisk checkout stays pristine and updates are just `cd ~/quisk/quisk && git pull && make`.